History of painting: Pre-history

 Cave paintings depicting a wild boar hunt in the Maros-Pangkep karst of Sulawesi are estimated to be at least 43,900 years old (2014).
 This finding was recognized as "the oldest known depiction of storytelling and the earliest instance of figurative art in human history."

-The oldest known are more than 40,000-60,000 years old (art of the Upper Paleolithic) and found in the caves in the district of Maros (Sulawesi, Indonesia).
-The oldest are often constructed from hand stencils and simple geometric shapes.
+The oldest known paintings are more than 40,000-60,000 years old (art of the Upper Paleolithic) and found in the caves in the district of Maros (Sulawesi, Indonesia).
+They are constructed from hand stencils and simple geometric shapes.
 (Note: Some hand prints have been found in Tibet and dated to about 200,000 years-old.)

 In 2021, researchers discovered ancient cave art in Leang Tedongnge, Sulawesi, Indonesia, estimated to be at least 45,500 years old.
 Depicting a warty pig, this artwork is recognized as the world's oldest known example of figurative or representational art.

 In November 2018, scientists reported the discovery of the then-oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh in the Indonesian island of Borneo.
 In December 2019, cave paintings portraying pig hunting within the Maros-Pangkep karst region in Sulawesi were discovered to be even older, with an estimated age of at least 43,900 years.
 This finding was recognized as "the oldest known depiction of storytelling and the earliest instance of figurative art in human history."
 In 2021, cave art of a pig found in Sulawesi, Indonesia, and dated to over 45,500 years ago, has been reported.
 On July 3, 2024, the journal Nature published research findings indicating that the cave paintings which depict anthropomorphic figures interacting with a pig and measure 36 by 15 in in Leang Karampuang are approximately 51,200 years old, establishing them as the oldest known paintings in the world.

 There are examples of cave paintings all over the world—in Indonesia, France, India, Spain, Southern Africa, China, Australia etc.

 Various conjectures have been made as to the meaning these paintings had to the people that made them.
 Prehistoric artists may have painted animals to "catch" their soul or spirit in order to hunt them more easily or the paintings may represent an animistic vision and homage to surrounding nature.
 They may be the result of a basic need of expression that is innate to human beings, or they could have been for the transmission of practical information.